NicolasCB-7472/AoECSS/README.txt

 The page objective is to talk, in a short manner, about Age of Empires I, II, III and IV.
 Highlighting some interesting aspects of each game.
 In an expository manner, in a concise manner.

+IMG-> prompted with AI
+Ages text-> prompted with AI